 Quick view Penstemon Beards Tongue Penstemons are very drought tolerant perennials that are easy to grow and are rarely bothered by insects or diseases.
 Plant them in full sun and watch as hummingbirds feast on their delicious nectar.
 Zones: 3,4,5,6,7,8

-Quick view Pulmonaria Lungwort Proven Winner Pulmonaria are the perfect choice to signal the end of winter with cheerful flowers appearing in late spring.
+Quick view Pulmonaria Lungwort Spot On Proven Winner Pulmonaria are the perfect choice to signal the end of winter with cheerful flowers appearing in late spring.
 The flowers of 'Spot On' open a unique deep salmon pink that matures to a rich blue color.
 Silver speckling dusts the green leaves.
 This is one...

 Quick view Phlox Creeping Phlox Creeping phlox is a low-growing species which forms a carpet-like mat no taller than 6".
 This popular little perennial is best utilized in rocky areas, on slopes, and in flower borders.
 Zones: 2,3,4,5,6,7,8,9

-Quick view Aralia Golden Japanese Spikenard An excellent complement to hostas and woodland perennials, ‘Sun King’ emerges mid-spring with bright gold leaves held on nicely contrasting reddish brown stems.
+Quick view Aralia Golden Japanese Spikenard Sun King An excellent complement to hostas and woodland perennials, ‘Sun King’ emerges mid-spring with bright gold leaves held on nicely contrasting reddish brown stems.
 If given at least a few hours of sun a day, the foliage will remain yellow all summer.
 In...

-Quick view Yarrow Achillea Yarrow is one of the easiest perennials to grow and is a good choice for beginners.
+Quick view Achillea Yarrow Yarrow is one of the easiest perennials to grow and is a good choice for beginners.
 All it needs is full sun and well-drained soil.
 These plants are an excellent balance of finely textured foliage and bright flower colors.
 The wide, flat flower clusters...

 Quick view Heuchera Coral Bells Proven Winner Coral bells are easy to grow and blend easily with most other perennials in the landscape.
 Because of their low, mounding habit, they are often used as edging along paths or in containers.
 Try cutting a few of the tall flower scapes for fresh bouquets.